codemillmatt/forms-ad-b2c/blog-posts/part-6-social-auth.md

 # Social Authentication in Azure AD B2C

-If you've been following along with this series you should have a ASP.NET Core Web API app which requires authorization in order to return data and a Xamarin.Forms app using the MSAL library.
+If you've been following along with this series you should have an ASP.NET Core Web API app which requires authorization in order to return data and a Xamarin.Forms app using the MSAL library.
+In the middle of those two is a configured Azure AD B2C Tenant and Application.

 And if you've really been following along - the Forms app should be able to retrieve data from a protected endpoint in the Web API via logging with a email and password.

-But having to create a brand new account linked to an username and password to use an app can be a pain - and actually is a deterent for people to use an app.
-Having the ability to create an account via an already existing account - such as Twitter or Facebook - lowers the barrier of entry.
-Not only does it let a third party have to worry about taking care of the username and passwords - it allows the user the ease of not having to create yet another password.
+But having to create a brand new account linked to an username and password to use an app can be a pain - and actually is a deterrent for people to use an app.
+Having the ability to create an account via an already existing social network account - such as Twitter or Facebook - lowers the barrier of entry.

+The benefits here are mutual.
+You don't have to worry about taking care of usernames and passwords, and your users don't have to worry about yet another password to manage.

 So let's look at the steps necessary to enable social authentication within our existing Azure AD B2C app.